Levin (guitar company): Launching Goya guitars

 In 1976, Dude sold the Goya brand to CF Martin, which had purchased the majority of the Levin Company a few years earlier.
-CF Martin started importing Japanese and Korean instruments under the Goya name, and both the Goya and Levin brands reputation diminished.
+CF Martin started importing Japanese and Korean instruments under the Goya name, and reputation of the Goya and Levin brands diminished.
 CF Martin stopped offering Goya instruments during the 1990s.

 In 1973, when Martin bought Levin, the facility became the European headquarters for Martin Guitars and their Japan import brand Sigma Guitars, as well as actually producing a run of some two-hundred Martin D-18 acoustic guitars, which were labelled "LD-18 - Made In Gothenburg, Sweden".
 Some LD 28 Martins stamped "Made In Gothenburg" have surfaced.
 In 1981, the last guitar was built in the Gothenburg facility and parts of the inventory and the brand were bought by Svensk Musik AB, which started producing Levin classical guitars in a factory owned by former guitar neck supplier Hans Persson.
 Hans's son Lennart is still producing guitars for "Svenska Levin AB" in his father's workshop outside Mariestad, Sweden.
 Svenska Levin offers steel string flat tops and a line of archtop jazz guitars based on old Levin models, but they are made in Korea.

 In 2014, Anakronfilm released the documentary "Levin - ett namn med musik" ("Levin - a name with music").
 The film tells the story of the Levin company.

 In 2022, Wouter Blees released a book about the history of Levin and Goya guitars: "The Goya Levin Book".